 If you’ve been churning through inbound marketing tactical execution, like content creation for any period of time, you’ve probably learned about keyword research and figuring out the competition for a given search term.
 What are topic clusters in SEO?
 How to create topic clusters?

 The days of keyword stuffing in your web pages and blog posts are long gone!
 As content marketing continues to evolve the rise of machine learning, artificial intelligence, and conversational search translates to the old keyword-centric formula used years ago no longer works.

-What are pillar pages and topic clusters and how do you implement them?
-In this article, we are going to answer your questions and help you move forward with this new strategies.
+What is a content pillar page and how to create a topic cluster strategy?
+In this article, we are going to answer your questions and help you move forward with these new strategies.

 As we are getting started, I should note that keywords are not going extinct and they have their place in topic cluster content marketing strategies.
 Keywords are not as important as they used to be or used in the same way that they used to be used.